-Proposed Number of Car Parking Spaces in Development Driveway Clear Width Less than 25 spaces 6m max 25-100 spaces 6m max (on local roads) 6m min - 9m max (on main roads) 100-300 spaces 6m min - 9m max (on local roads) 6m for entry, 4-6m for exit, 1.3m separation (on main roads)
+Proposed Number of Car Parking Spaces in Development Driveway Clear Width Less than 25 spaces 3.7m min - 6m max 25-100 spaces 3.7m min - 6m max (on local roads) 6m min - 9m max (on main roads) 100-300 spaces 6m min - 9m max (on local roads) 6m for entry, 4-6m for exit, 1.3m separation (on main roads)

-\ Subject to TfNSW approval
+\ Subject to RMS approval

 - 8 Long driveways (greater than 30m) are to be avoided.
-Where they are unavoidable, driveways over 30m long are to be provided with a passing bay. - 9 Service ducts, pipes and storage facilities located in proximity to vehicular access points are to be concealed and not be visible form the street. - 10 External security doors may be provided to access points where necessary.
-Security doors are to be of high quality material and detail and are to blend into the building facade. - 11 Vehicles are to be able to enter and leave the site in a forward direction. - 12 Vehicle entries and service areas are to be set back or recessed from the main facade line and integrated into the overall facade design, so as not to dominate the building elevation. - 13 Vehicle entries, walls and ceilings are to be finished with high quality materials, finishes and detailing, similar to the external facades of the building. - 14 For driveways on sloping sites, where high retaining walls are required on both sides of the driveway, one wall is to be no higher than 1.2m.
+Where they are unavoidable, driveways over 30m long are to be provided with a passing bay. - 9 Vehicles must be able to enter and leave the site in a forward direction. - 10 Vehicle entries and service areas are to be set back or recessed from the main facade line and integrated into the overall facade design, so as not to dominate the building elevation. - 11 Vehicle entries, walls and ceilings are to be finished with high quality materials, finishes and detailing, similar to the external facades of the building. - 12 Service ducts, pipes and storage facilities must not be visible from the street. - 13 External security doors may be provided where necessary.
+Security doors are to be of high quality material and detail and must blend into the building facade. - 14 For driveways on sloping sites, where high retaining walls are required on both sides of the driveway, one wall is to be no higher than 1.2m.
 Where greater level change is required, the retaining wall should be stepped back and softened by landscaping.
-High solid walls should be relieved by - i) change in colour or finish; - ii) recessing; and/ or - iii) exposed brick or block work. - 15 Any new development with 4 or more dwellings, or childcare development, which has its driveway on a road that carries over 2,000 vehicles per day is to make an application to the Ku-ring-gai Traffic committee to provide 'No Parking' restrictions for 6 metres on either side of the driveway.
-Costs of reporting, processing and installation are to be at the applicant's expense.
+High solid walls should be relieved by - i) change in colour or finish; - ii) recessing; and/ or - iii) exposed brick or block work.